 Failure to pay your outstanding fees by the date noted on your invoice will result in a $150 late charge.
 Your enrolment in the planned and scheduled courses could also be impacted as space may no longer be available in all of the required courses.

-If, as a result of your late fee payment, you are not enrolled in all of your courses, but are still considered registered in a full time course load, you will not be issued a refund of tuition and you will be required to pick up these courses at a later term at an additional cost to you.
+If you are not enrolled in all of your courses, but are still considered registered in a full time course load, you will not be issued a refund of tuition and you will be required to pick up these courses at a later term at an additional cost to you.
 These courses are a requirement of your program for graduation and, in some cases, may only be offered in specific terms, making enrolment in these courses difficult.

 There could be further impacts to your progress in the program especially if the course missed is a pre or co requisite for a future course term enrolment.
 To avoid additional costs and complexity, please arrange to pay your fees by the deadlines.